Foods To Try in Rome, Italy: An International Food Guide

 We didn’t get a dessert this time because we had other plans, but on our first visit, the apple tart topped with gelato was a great finish to the meal and it seemed popular with the other patrons, so don’t hesitate if you still have space to eat more!

-Before moving to Italy there were a few Banh Mi restaurants that I used to enjoy going to, so I was very excited to unexpectedly find this new restaurant as I was walking home one night.
-I made plans to return and try them for lunch and the experience was all that I hoped for.
+Before moving to Italy there were a few Vietnamese restaurants that I used to enjoy going to regularly, so I was very excited to unexpectedly find a Phở restaurant so close to our home.

 Billy Tacos Urban Tortillas